 School Improvement

-Persistence to Graduation
+Dropout Prevention and Persistence to Graduation

-Published: 8/4/2023 4:04 PM
+Published: 3/18/2025 1:45 PM

-Persistence to Graduation
+What is Persistence to Graduation?

 The Kentucky Department of Education (KDE) provides a variety of supports to schools and districts to identify students who may be off-track for College and Career Readiness, promotion, and/or on-time graduation and provide interventions to support students until they earn a diploma.
+The Persistence to Graduation team, within the Division of Student Success, provides technical assistance and professional learning grounded in evidence, mindful communication, and inclusivity for school communities as they build healthy climate and cultures that supports equity for all students as they persist towards academic and social success.

 Statutes